Akitsuyoshi/CarND-Traffic-Sign-Classifier-Project/README.md

 - 25,Road work
 - 31,Wild animals crossing

-I then applied same normalizing pipeline to new images.
-In addition to normalization, I make all of them be the same shape size, `(32, 32, 3)` as that of training image.
+I then applied the same normalizing pipeline to new images.
+In addition to normalization, I make all of them be the same shape size, `(32, 32, 3)` as that of the training image.

 Here is the output:

 ![alt text][image6]

-Above image shows actual label id and prediction below the picture.
+The above image shows the actual label id and prediction below the picture.

 It shows that the model predicted 1 out of 6 signs correctly, it's 16.7% accurate on these new images.

 ### 5 Analyze the softmax probabilities of the new images

-To get softmax probabilities for each new images, I use `tf.nn.top_k`.
+To get softmax probabilities for each new image, I use `tf.nn.top_k`.

-Here is output for each images.
+Here is the output for each image.

 ![alt text][image7]